greentree327/PyGGB_2/README.md

 # Python-driven GeoGebra

 A webapp to allow people to interact with GeoGebra via Python.
+We envision this project as the first step towards building an AI agent capable of solving geometric problems.

+This project is forked from [bennorth/pyggb](https://github.com/bennorth/pyggb).
+We have been working closely with the original author and Professor Lingpeng Kong from The University of Hong Kong (HKU) to extend its capabilities.

 [See it in action here.](https://www.geogebra.org/python/)